Scenarios including a spouse

 Sometimes we use registered assets before other types of assets.

-- If there is a minimum amount that has to be withdrawn from RRIFs and LIFs, we do that after the "cash" step.
+- If there is a required RRIF or LIF minimum withdrawal, we do that after the "cash" step.

 Steps for each resource group:

 If the client and spouse DO NOT have enough money in the current resource group to cover the remaining spending, then all resources in that group are used, and we go to the next group.
-For example, if there is not enough cash available, first we allocate all of it, and then move on to allocating non-registered assets.
+For example, if there is not enough cash available, we allocate all of it and then move to allocating non-registered assets.

 If the client and spouse DO have more than enough money in the current resource group to cover the remaining spending, then we need to determine how much of those resources to use for each spouse.

-- The proportion of the spending allocated to each spouse is based on each of their total resources (i.e. their total cash and capital assets).
-Simply speaking, we take more money from the spouse that has more money to spend.
+- The proportion of the Base Expense allocated to each spouse is based on each of their total resources (i.e. their total cash and Financial Assets).
+Simply speaking, we take more money from the spouse who has more money to spend.
 This ensures the fairness of the spending allocation.

-- Then, if necessary, we adjust this proportion to ensure we only use assets that are actually available.
-For example, we cannot withdraw from a LIF account more than its maximum amount.
-We also cannot use capital assets for which you manually override the contribution amount.
+- Then, if necessary, we adjust this proportion to ensure we only use available assets.
+For example, we cannot withdraw more than the LIF maximum withdrawal.
+We also cannot use Financial Assets for which you manually override the Contribution (Withdrawal) amount.

 Final allocation:

-If the spouses do not have enough available resources to cover the entire combined spending target, then the remaining spending is allocated in a way that minimizes the difference between cash balances at the end of the year.
+If the spouses do not have enough available resources to cover the entire Combined Base Expenses Amount, then a shortfall will occur.
+The spending allocation minimizes the difference between each spouse's negative Cash Balance at the end of the year.